byu/serf/README.md

   b.
 By default, Serf Commands will read in hashes and turn them into
     more convenient Hashie::Mash objects.
 2. Serialization of the messages SHOULD BE Json or MessagePack (I hate XML).
+3. Handlers MUST implement the 'build' class method.
   a.
-Serf Builder will create Serf Apps that expect a HASH ENV as input
-3. Handlers MUST implement the 'build' class method, which MUST receive the ENV Hash as the first parameter, followed by supplemental arguments as declared in the DSL.
+This can just be aliased to new.
+But is made explicit in case we have
+    custom factories.
 4. Handler methods SHOULD return zero or more messages.
   a.
 Raised errors are caught and pushed to error channels.
   b.
 Returned messages MUST be Hash based objects for Serialization.